Visiting Vianden Castle, Luxembourg: Remembering a 1944 Battle, and Hidden Clues to Post-War Developments

 In November 1944 the forces of the Wehrmacht were in retreat and, while later during the Battle of the Bulge the Oesling (Létzebuergesh: Éislek) was reoccupied briefly by the German army, it was the Luxembourg Resistance — rather than the regular Allied armies — that took possession of Vianden Castle, near the German border.

 On November 19, 1944, during the Battle of Vianden, the Luxembourg Resistance forces successfully resisted attempts by Waffen SS units to retake Vianden Castle.
 Afterwards, Victor Abens (1912-1993), one of the local Resistance leaders, who fought in the Battle of Vianden, stood for election as Mayor of Vianden, in which capacity he served for decades, as well as later being elected to both the Luxembourg and European Parliaments.
-Thus there is a sense in which at the Battle of Vianden there was being forged in part what turned out to be many years of post-War political career, based in some measure on Victor Abens's war record in the Resistance.
+Thus there is a sense in which at the Battle of Vianden there was being forged in part what turned out to be many years of a post-War political career, based in some measure on Victor Abens's war record in the Resistance.

 Historian Julian Jackson has written regarding the Resistance in neighbouring France: "In the history of France, Resistance is more important as a social and political phenomenon than a military one" (1) and this, it would seem, proved in a measure to be true in the Grand Duchy of Luxembourg also.